Indian 2: Post-production

+Splitting into two films

+Although Indian 2 was conceived as a single film during production, in June 2023 Udhayanidhi stated that they had discussed plans for a sequel.
+In May 2020, it was reported that the film would be split into two-parts, as the makers had shot footage amounting to six hours of length.
+In October 2023, Ananda Vikatan said around 80% of the footage had been shot for Indian 3, and only 25 days were needed to complete it.
+On 24 March 2024, Haasan confirmed the third instalment in the franchise; he stated that Indian 3 was shot alongside Indian 2.
+At the launch of the trailer of Indian 2, Shankar stated that the split was done because he was impressed with all that was shot and cutting the film to a shorter length would affect its quality.
+Aggarwal's portions were later confirmed to only feature in Indian 3, although footage from that film including both Aggarwal and Haasan ultimately played at the end of Indian 2 acting like a teaser.

 Music

 The soundtrack album and background score are composed by Anirudh Ravichander, who is working with Shankar for the first time.
 He replaces Shankar's frequent collaborator A. R. Rahman, who scored the 1996 film.
 This will mark the second collaboration of Anirudh with Haasan, after Vikram.
 After the offer came his way in November 2017, Anirudh started composing for the songs during December 2017, and it took a year to complete the album.
 He remarked that the delay in the release of 2.0 gave him more time to work on the film's songs.

 In November 2023, it was announced that the audio rights for the film were acquired by Sony Music India.
 The album was officially released on 1 June 2024, which coincided with a promotional event held at Jawaharlal Nehru Indoor Stadium in Chennai, with the presence of the film's cast and crew and all the other celebrities.